efritz/blog/content/articles/2020-09-07-optimizing-a-code-intel-indexer.md

 showpagemeta = true
 external = "https://about.sourcegraph.com/blog/optimizing-a-code-intel-indexer"
 icon = "sourcegraph"
+tags = ["sourcegraph"]
 +++

-We (Sourcegraph's [code intelligence team](https://handbook.sourcegraph.com/engineering/code-intelligence)) recently made Go [code intelligence](https://docs.sourcegraph.com/code_intelligence) faster, especially on very large repositories.
+We (Sourcegraph's Code Intelligence team) recently made Go [code intelligence](https://sourcegraph.com/docs/code-search/code-navigation/precise_code_navigation) faster, especially on very large repositories.
 For example, we cut the indexing time by 95% for the huge [Go AWS SDK](https://sourcegraph.com/github.com/aws/aws-sdk-go) repository, from 8 minutes to 24 seconds.
 Here's how we did it.

 ## Background: what is code intelligence?